-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 16.
+Output Compare" (DS39706).

 13.1 Setup for Single Output Pulse Generation